titola/neuropa/README.md

 5/2 is the usual magic number and 26.6 GHz belongs to the frequency band 26.5-27.5 GHz for 5G with wavelengths of about 11 millimeters.

+Therefore, the combination of more signals that easily pass through the wall, with the possible contribute of signals distributed through the telephone system and/or the electrical grid, allows a telephone signal at highest frequency "in every angle of your home!".

+From another point of view, this radar can track a person "in every angle of your home!" with a extraordinary side effect: a telephone signal 5G.

+It is an illegal surveillance system not only used to spy, but also to torture, psychologically influence and kill persons with the help of other pulsed radiations.

 ### Radiation sampling and aliasing

 The pulses with pulse frequencies 78250 Hz e 31300 Hz allow the sampling